Skip to contents

 #> <chr> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl> <dbl>

-and the model-averaged 5% hazard concentration estimated by parametric bootstrapping using ssd_hc.
+and the model-averaged 5% hazard concentration estimated (with bootstrapping to get confidence intervals) using ssd_hc.

 set.seed(99)